ithinkdancan/custom-sidebars/readme.txt

 *		Improved: Styles to make them compatible with WP 3.6
 *		Fixed: Creation of sidebars from the custom sidebars option
 *		Fixed: Missing loading icons in the admin area
+*		Removed: Donate banner.
+Thanks to the ones that have be supporting Custom Sidebar so far.

 = 1.2 =
 *       Fixed: Searches with no results shows default sidebar.